AndyVN2000/vampire-survivor-like/README.md

 	- Can register that enemies enter attack range [DONE]
 	- Projectiles are directed towards enemies on firing [DONE]
 		- Currently, it seems like the TargetingUtil prioritizes the newest enemy rather than the closest enemy.
+		- Another issue: Player is automatically counted as a "EnemyInRange"
 	- (Optional) Homing projectiles
 	- Projectiles registers first enemy hit